robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 I slowly selected a potato.
 "Brushed".
 I scrubbed the potato with a curly girl—one of those coiled steel scrubbers—wondering at the term 'brushed'.

-*Brushed with what?
-There's still soil!*
+Brushed with what?
+There's still soil!

 Checked my phone again.

 The microwave hummed as I sat down with my glass and tapped the screen.
 The phone warbled, then warbled again, bright and pointless.
 I hung up, my grip tightening on the phone.

-*6:30 pm.
-Where is she?*
+6:30 pm.
+Where is she?

 I stared at my glass of wine, and had another sip.
 The silence in the room was insulting.

 The phone trilled.
 I jumped, then took a deep breath.
 Let it trill three more times before I tapped it.

-Tightened my cheeks into my best smile.
+I tightened my cheeks into my best smile.
 The screen brightened, and there she was.

 "Hi petal," I said.